UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

-# DOSA-MO
+# Sweeping*

-Publicly available source code and data for the project DOSA-MO (Dual-stage Optimizer for Systematic overestimation Adjustment in Multi-Objective problems).
+Publicly available source code and data for the project Sweeping*.

-The project is described in Cattelani and Fortino [1].
+The project is described in Cattelani and Fortino [5], soon to be published as a preprint.

 The main program is in Python (version 2.9+), we include also R scripts that were used to prepare the TCGA datasets.

 All the data files needed to run the tests are included in this repository.
 All the results, including plots, are included in this repository, but can also be generated again by a user launching the Python programs.
-TCGA breast and SCAN-B mrna data files are zipped because they are too large for GitHub.
-Unzipping the files to the same directory is needed in order to use them.
-TCGA breast data is in "work/brca/input/mrna.zip".
-SCAN-B data is in a split zip archive in the files "work/swedish/input/mrna.zip.00*".
-Information on the datasets and our preprocessing is in Cattelani and Fortino [1].
+Information on the datasets is in Cattelani and Fortino [5].

-Both case studies were addressed by using k-fold CV on TCGA [4] data.
-Additionally, the breast cancer case study includes an external validation with training on TCGA data and testing on SCAN-B data [5].
+Experiments were addressed by using k-fold CV on TCGA [4] data.
 TCGA transcriptomic datasets were downloaded with the curatedTCGAData R-package version 2.0.1 from assays of type RNASeq2GeneNorm [6].
-The external gene expression-based transcriptomic dataset for breast cancer was obtained from the Gene Expression Omnibus (GEO) database (GSE96058) collected from the SCAN-B consortium.
-For the task of classifying cancer subtypes in TCGA kidney cancer patients, we focused on distinguishing clear-cell renal cell carcinoma (ccRCC), chromophobe renal cell carcinoma (ChRCC), and papillary renal cell carcinoma, which was further divided into two subtypes based on recent studies identifying distinct clinical categories.
-These are referred to as PRCC T1 and PRCC T2.
-Additionally, we included samples of normal non-cancerous tissues.
-This classification system is based on a study published by Ricketts et al. [7].
-Overall survival data for TCGA kidney cancer is from Liu et al. [8].

 This project is licensed under the terms of the MIT license.